ibm-cloud-docs/cis/cis-cli-plugin.md

 {: #delete-glb-pool-options}

 `GLB_POOL_ID`
-:   The ID of global load balancer pool.
+:   The ID of the global load balancer pool.
 Required.

 `-i, --instance`
 :   Instance name or ID.
 If instance name or ID is not set, the context instance that is specified by `ibmcloud cis instance-set INSTANCE` is used.